Frequently Asked Questions (FAQ)

 Q: Is my organization eligible to apply for a grant?

 A: Begin by reading The Conservation Trust Guidelines.
 In addition, have a look at the Criteria At A Glance Document.
 Once you have read these, the Eligibility Quiz may assist you in determining your eligibility.

 Q: I just heard about the Trust recently and missed the deadline.
 Does the Trust accept late applications?

 A: Sorry, late applications are not accepted.
-You need to submit your application by midnight CST on the deadline date or you will have to submit a new application for the next deadline date next year.
+You need to submit your application by 11:59PM CST on the deadline date or you will have to submit a new application for the next deadline date next year.

 Q: Why do you encourage partnerships?
 What are "active effective partnerships"?

 A: Active effective partnerships are where two or more organizations submit an application to achieve a common goal where there is mutual benefit, shared decision-making and accountability to each partner.
 Ideally, all partners are involved in both the planning and establishment of the project.

 Q: Why does the Trust fund projects only in Working Landscapes and Municipal Manitoba?

 A: Working Landscapes are areas where people and significant economic activities co-exist with natural lands and water.
 Working Landscapes in Municipal Manitoba are a priority because they may have a higher immediate risk of loss than areas without significant economic activity.
 Working Landscapes have generally experienced significant loss of natural areas already and the future risk of loss remains significant.